of test performed

 W&J College is committed to providing weekly updates to the W&J Community and surrounding areas as it relates to COVID-19 active cases on campus.
 COVID-19 is a disease caused by the virus SARS-CoV-2 and the COVID-19 Case Tracker is a component of the W&J College plan to identify and report, if any, the number of new SARS-CoV-2 infections (active cases) among students and employees on campus.
 The Tracker will be updated weekly on Thursday.
 Active on-campus student cases will be immediately isolated for a period of no less than 14 days in designated campus housing (the 14-day isolation is recommended by the CDC).
 Commuting students and faculty/staff who have been identified as active cases will also be required to isolated in their home locations for the 14 day time period.

-Footnote: During the time period of August 22 - September 2, 2020, students who opted-in to staying on campus were tested for COVID upon move-in and required to quarantined for a 10-day time period.
-During this quarantine period, there were three positive cases reported in our on-campus student population.
-These students were placed in isolation and had no contact with others on campus.
+Footnote: During the time period of January 9 – January 24, 2021, 623 students who opted-in to reside on campus this semester were tested for COVID upon move-in and required to quarantine for a 14-day time period.
+During this quarantine period, there were 19 positive cases reported in our on-campus student population.
+These students were placed in isolation for 10 days and had no contact with others on campus.
+Between Jan.
+21 and Jan.
+27, six students were re-tested due to experiencing symptoms; four of those students tested positive and were isolated.

 - Centers for Disease Control and Prevention